Ryang20718/Ruby-on-Rails-Sample/README.md

 ## Ruby on Rails Web Page

-Ruby On Rails Coupled with Amazon Web Services with SQL Database: Cloud 9 IDE
+Ruby On Rails Coupled with Amazon Web Services with SQL Database:
+Created and Managed on Cloud 9 IDE